 The process for obtaining home care services for people who have Medicaid or are dual-eligible (meaning they have both Medicare and Medicaid) has become more confusing and cluttered with red-tape than ever.
 You may have heard that you need to enroll into a Managed Long-Term Care (MLTC) plan but don’t know how.
 Perhaps you are already with a MLTC plan but are not receiving adequate care.
 Or, maybe you simply need home care and don’t know where to start.

 We can help you navigate the Medicaid home care system to get you the care you need quickly and efficiently.
 Give us a call today and we will explain the process.
 See Medicaid Home Care to learn more.

-If you have Medicare (or managed Medicare – also known as Medicare Advantage) and need home care, we can assist you with obtaining care covered by insurance.
+If you have Medicare (or managed Medicare – also known as Medicare Advantage) and need home care assistance, we can help you with obtaining care covered by insurance.
 These services tend to be limited both in terms of the amount of services provided and their duration.
 However, they can be helpful for someone who needs help adjusting at home after a hospitalization or stay in a rehab.
 Additionally, they can help bridge the waiting period for someone who needs long-term home care and is working on a Medicaid application as well as provide some financial relief for patients that are paying privately for home care.